GhostofGoes/getmac/README.md

 and Unix commands are used for interfaces

 # Platforms currently supported
-All or almost all features should work on "supported" platforms (OSes).
+All or almost all features should work on "supported" platforms.
 * Windows
     * Desktop: 7, 8, 8.1, 10
     * Server: TBD
-    * (Partially supported, untested): 2000, XP, Vista
+    * Partially supported and untested: 2000, XP, Vista
 * Linux distros
     * CentOS/RHEL 6+ (Only with Python 2.7+)
     * Ubuntu 16.04+ (14.04 and older should work, but are untested)
     * Fedora
-* MacOSX (Darwin)
+* Mac OSX (Darwin)
     * The latest two versions probably (TBD)
 * Windows Subsystem for Linux (WSL)
 * Docker